-This program is run jointly with the University of Maryland-Baltimore, in which qualifying students can earn an M.S. in Nursing Administration from UMB and an MBA from FSU.
-Applicants must meet the current admissions criteria both for the FSU MBA and the UMB M.S. programs.
-Those awarded the degree must complete the M.S.
-Nursing Administration program in accordance to the UMB catalog, and complete 36 hours in the FSU MBA program, with no GMAT requirement.
-Nursing administration courses will be offered by UMB at its sites for distance education in western Maryland, while MBA courses will be taught at the Frostburg and at the University System of Maryland - Hagerstown Center sites.
+This program is run jointly with the University of Maryland-Baltimore, in which qualifying students can earn an MS in Nursing Administration from UMB and an MBA from FSU.
+Applicants must meet the current admissions criteria both for the FSU MBA and the UMB MS programs.
+Those awarded the degree must complete the MS Nursing Administration program in accordance with the UMB catalog, and complete 36 hours in the FSU MBA program, with no GMAT requirement.
+Nursing administration courses will be offered by UMB at its sites for distance education in Western Maryland, while MBA courses will be taught at the Frostburg and at the University System of Maryland - Hagerstown Center sites.

-Entrance Requirements for M.S. in Nursing Administration
+Entrance Requirements for MS in Nursing Administration

-Students wishing to enter the UMB program for an M.S. in Nursing Administration must take the Graduate Record Exam (GRE).
+Students wishing to enter the UMB program for an MS in Nursing Administration must take the Graduate Record Exam (GRE).
 Other entrance requirements include:

-- Baccalaureate degree with an upper division nursing major from a National League of Nurses-accredited program - RN licensure - Undergraduate grade point average of at least 3.0 - Completion of course in elementary statistics or nursing research - Two professional references - Official scores on aptitude portion of Graduate Record Examination - Professional resumé
+- Baccalaureate degree with an upper division nursing major from a National League of Nurses-accredited program

-Program Requirements
+- RN licensure

+- Undergraduate grade point average of at least 3.0

+- Completion of course in elementary statistics or nursing research

+- Two professional references

+- Official scores on aptitude portion of GRE

+- Professional resumé

-(36 credit hours)
+Program Requirements (36 credit hours)

-Students who are eligible to enroll in this joint program already will have been accepted into the UM-Baltimore program for an M.S. in Nursing Administration.
+Students who are eligible to enroll in this joint program already will have been accepted into the UM-Baltimore program for an MS in Nursing Administration.
 Individuals who meet the entrance requirements for the UMB program are automatically accepted into the FSU MBA program, and, therefore, do not have to take the GMAT.
 To gain the FSU MBA, they must finish the following 36 credit hours:

-ESSENTIALS (1 credit each)
+ESSENTIALS (3 credits each)